 The Company has historically provided a valuation allowance against its net deferred tax assets in Japan.
 Based upon the level of historical income in Japan and future projections, the Company determined in the fourth quarter of 2012 that it was probable it will realize the benefits of its future deductible differences.
 As such, the Company released the valuation allowance related to the remaining deferred tax assets in Japan and recorded a \$193 income tax benefit in the consolidated statement of operations for the year ended December 31, 2012.
-In 2013 a portion of the Company's profits in Japan were offset by losses in Japan.
-Accordingly, the Company's deferred tax asset in Japan decreased in 2013.
+In 2014 a portion of the Company's profits in Japan were offset by losses in Japan.
+Accordingly, the Company's deferred tax asset in Japan decreased in 2014.

-As of December 31, 2013, the Company had federal and state net operating losses of approximately \$97.0 million and \$43.4 million, respectively, which are available to offset future taxable income, if any, through 2033.
-The Company also had federal and state research and development tax credits of \$3.6 million and \$2.5 million, respectively, which expire in various amounts through 2033.
+As of December 31, 2014, the Company had federal and state net operating losses of approximately \$132.6 million and \$63.8 million, respectively, which are available to offset future taxable income, if any, through 2034.
+Included in the federal and state net operating losses are deductions attributable to excess tax benefits from the exercise of non-qualified stock options of \$12.1 million and \$7.7 million, respectively.
+The tax benefits attributable to these net operating losses are credited directly to additional paid-in capital when realized.
+The Company also had federal and state research and development tax credits of \$4.6 million and \$2.8 million, respectively, which expire in various amounts through 2034.
 The net operating loss and tax credit amounts are subject to annual limitations under Section 382 change of ownership rules under the U.S. Internal Revenue Code of 1986, as amended.
-Through April 30, 2013, the Company completed an assessment to determine whether there may have been a Section 382 ownership change and determined that it is more-likely-thannot that the Company's net operating and tax credit amounts as disclosed are not subject to any material Section 382 limitations.
+Through June 30, 2014, the Company completed an assessment to determine whether there may have been a Section 382 ownership change and determined that it is more-likely-than-not that the Company's net operating and tax credit amounts as disclosed are not subject to any material Section 382 limitations.

 On January 1, 2009, the Company adopted the provision for uncertain tax positions under ASC 740, Income Taxes.
 The adoption did not have an impact on the Company's retained earnings balance.
-At December 31, 2013 and 2012, the Company had no recorded liabilities for uncertain tax positions.
+At December 31, 2014 and 2013, the Company had no recorded liabilities for uncertain tax positions.

-Interest and penalty charges, if any, related to uncertain tax positions would be classified as income tax expense in the accompanying consolidated statements of operations.
-At December 31, 2013 and 2012, the Company had no accrued interest or penalties related to uncertain tax positions.
+At December 31, 2014 and 2013, the Company had no accrued interest or penalties related to uncertain tax positions.